 Apple introduced various CRT-based Apple Studio Displays between 1999 and 2002.
 They came in two sizes.
-An 17-inch (43 cm) and 21-inch (53 cm) model were introduced in January 1999 with VGA connectors.
+An 17-inch (43 cm) and 21-inch (53 cm) model were introduced in January 1999.
+Both with VGA connectors.
 These monitors came in the colors “blueberry” and white to match the Blue and White Power Macintosh G3.
-In August 1999 the exterior styling was changed to “graphite” and white to match the Power Mac G4.
+In August 1999, the exterior styling was changed to “graphite” and white to match the Power Mac G4.

 Apple stopped selling CRT displays in May 2002.
 LCDs were hip and happening, and introducing a new monitor gave Apple the possibility to implement a DVI connector on their monitors.